MELLON COUNTRY INN

 The Mellon Country Inn’s reception has a contemporary and modern decor, whilst the bar and dining areas are beautifully crafted with clean lines and spacious seating arrangements.
 The hotel is currently 3* but we honestly believe it’s worthy of an upgrade to a 4*.

 WOULD WE VISIT AGAIN

 Absolutely, and more importantly, we would have no hesitation in recommending the Mellon Country Inn for Afternoon Tea.
-Both the food and the service were spot on.
-We love the ‘just out of town’ location and the recent renovations have given the Mellon Country Inn an ultra-modern face lift.
+Both the food and the service were spot on and we love the ‘just out of town’ location.
+Recent renovations have given the Mellon Country Inn an ultra-modern face lift.
+Highly recommended.